8LWXpg/PowerToysRun-GitHubRepo/README.md

 ## Settings

 - **Default user**: The default user to search for when typed `/`.
 - **Github auth token**: The Github auth token to use for better rate limiting.
-You can generate a token with no scopes.
+You can generate a token with no scope.

 ## Building